PelleLille/hsl-docs/functions.rst

   .. function:: TLSSocket.recv(len)

 	  Receive data on TLS/SSL socket.
-This function may perform a implicit handshake.
+This function may perform an implicit handshake.

 	  :param number len: bytes to recv
 	  :return: data